 3. Leaks in the Plumbing System

 Leaks are another common cause of low water pressure.
 Identifying and fixing leaks can be straightforward if they are visible, such as under sinks or around water heaters.
 However, hidden leaks might require more investigation.
-Check your water meter before and after a period of non-use, as a change in readings can indicate a leak.
-For comprehensive leak detection and repair, reach out to your local plumbers.

 4. Municipal Water Supply Issues

-Sometimes, the cause of low water pressure is beyond your control.
-Municipal water supply problems, such as maintenance work or supply restrictions, can lead to reduced pressure in your home.
 If you notice a sudden drop in pressure, it’s worth checking with your local water utility to see if there are known issues in your area.
 They can provide information on any ongoing maintenance or unexpected supply disruptions and offer advice on potential solutions.
 While you wait for the situation to be resolved, consider adjusting your water usage patterns to manage the lower pressure.

 5. Corroded Plumbing